BeatleyTQD/inVision/README.md

 Once logged in select "New Dream" and follow the prompts add Whys and Hows.

-Once the dream is completed you'll be automatically directed to the main pillar of the app where you're able to see all potent
+Once the dream is completed you'll be automatically directed to the main pillar of the app.

+At the top of the page is a "Tell Me What To Do" button.
+Clicking this will prompt you for your available time and upon input will query your list of active tasks based on that timeframe and return to you a random taks so you can get to work.

+From here you can perform see, edit, or delete your active Hows as well as add more as they arise.
+You are also able to "Complete" a task and generate a record of it in your "completed" log.

+Beneath the Hows section is a randomly generated Why as a friendly reminder and a link to view, edit, and delete your complete list of Whys and add more as you see fit.

+From the main home page, navigating to an in progress dream will take you to a soft landing page with a randomly generated Why to remind you of why you set out on this journey in the first place.

 ## Technologies Used
 Visual Studio and Visual Studio Code